yk-liu/yk-liu.github.io/_index.md

 This is a minimal set up mainly using  [`typora`](https:\\www.typora.io).

 Here are [`my posts`](https://yk-liu.github.io/posts/post_index.html).

 - There are study notes as well as Python/Linux notes.
 Updates are slow.

 - Most of them will be in Chinese.
-I will try to translate some of the best of them to English when I have time
+I will try to translate some of the best of them to English when I have time.

+  ​

 Here is a list of [`my repos`](https://yk-liu.github.io/repos/repo_index.html).